fixatedfish/IoT-Cloud-Manager/README.md

 ## IoT Cloud Manager

-A very basic (and unfinished) handler for status updates from IoT devices
+A basic handler for status updates from IoT devices

 ### Example POST for update</h3>
 ```